 This comprehensive cybersecurity audit covers supply chain risk, M&A due diligence, IoT and a range of advanced penetration testing scenarios and bespoke projects that can be tailored for the security needs of your company.
 Remote working security assessment falls under this category.

 Assessment methodology defines the depth and breadth of how and on what basis test cases are generated.
 Cyphere’s pentesting engagement methodology, also known as Vulnerability Assessment and Penetration Testing (VAPT), is broken down into five phases:

 - Initial Scoping & Objectives Agreement: This is a conversational phase to go through pain points/primary security concerns and discuss the assets in scope, out of scope and the objectives for the security test.
 Communication protocols, fragile components, third-party service providers authorisation, pre-requisites and planning falls into this phase.

 - Reconnaissance: The recon process involves collecting information about the target network, application, systems or devices as much as possible.
 This sets the ground for attack layout preparation.

 - Scanning: This is an activity aimed at finding what services (such as email services, web services hosting applications, file transfer services/protocols) are running on each of the targets in scope.
-Activities such as network mapping, service enumeration, vulnerability scans are part of this phase ot identify network and operating system vulnerabilities.
+Activities such as network mapping, service enumeration, vulnerability scanning are part of this phase to identify network and operating system vulnerabilities.

 - Exploitation: The vulnerability exploitation phase involves exploiting the identified vulnerabilities to measure the extent of the breach of a security vulnerability.
 It is performed in a controlled manner, keeping in view the fragility of the assets in scope and agreed objectives.
 Password testing (cracking & analysis), vulnerability research, lateral movement, post-exploitation activities belong to this section.